 Ville Sull’Arno, Florence

-Perched on the banks of the River Arno, just 1.5mi from the centre of Florence the Ville Sull’Arno is a traditional 15th-century terracotta villa that was once the hangout of the Macchiaioli, or Roman landscape painters.
+On the banks of the River Arno, just 2.4km (2mi) from the centre of Florence, Ville Sull’Arno is a traditional 15th-century terracotta villa that was once the hangout of the Macchiaioli, or Roman landscape painters.
 The hotel is steeped in history, and it shows in its art.
-The rooms are all different – those in the main house have a palatial aspect to them, while the rooms in the Villino Spa building are more contemporary, and those in the Loggia come equipped with canvases and art materials – so you can channel your inner Renaissance painter.
+The rooms are all different.
+Those in the main house have a palatial aspect to them, while the rooms in the Villino Spa are more contemporary.
+Those in the Loggia come with canvases and art materials so that you can channel your inner Renaissance painter.

 Albergo Villa Marta, Lucca